gochrono/chrono/README.md

 The binaries have no external dependencies.
 After downloading it, place it somewhere on the PATH (such as `/usr/local/bin` on Linux).

 Alternatively you can install Chrono by building it yourself.
 This ensures you're running the absolute bleeding edge version.

+### Supported Architectures ###

+We provide pre-built Chrono binaries for Windows, Linux, and macOS (Darwin) for x64, i386 and ARM architectures.

+Alternatively, Chrono can be compiled from source where ever the Go compiler tool chain can run.

+**For more information on which architectures you can install Chrono on, check out the [Go documentation](https://golang.org/doc/install).**

 ## Usage ##